music-suite/music-suite/docs/src/User-Guide.md

 The MIDI output backend generates type 1 (multi-track) Standard MIDI files Standard MIDI files.

-The MIDI format is suitable for generating sound using a software synthesizer such as [Timidity](TODO link) or [Fluidsynth](TODO link), or for exporting music to a Digital Audio Workstation (DAW) software.
+The MIDI format is suitable for generating sound using a software synthesizer such as [TiMidity++](https://en.wikipedia.org/wiki/TiMidity%2B%2B) or [Fluidsynth](https://en.wikipedia.org/wiki/FluidSynth), or for exporting music to a Digital Audio Workstation (DAW) software.
 It is not suitable for exporting to score writing software (use MusicXML).

 ### Lilypond